-- 16. Subject to paragraphs 16 and 17, below, each Eligible Claimant shall be entitled to a payment estimated at \$224.00 (the "Claim Value") (but that amount may vary depending on the number of claims paid), regardless of how many mortgage loans the Eligible Claimant prepaid during the Class Period. - 17.
+- 15. Subject to paragraphs 16 and 17, below, each Eligible Claimant shall be entitled to a payment of \$224.00 (the "Claim Value"), regardless of how many mortgage loans the Eligible Claimant prepaid during the Class Periods. - 16.
 If the total value of the claims approved by the Claim Administrator in accordance with paragraph 11, above, exceeds the Net Settlement Funds, the Claim Value will be decreased so that the total value of approved claims is equal to the Net Settlement Funds.
-If the Net Settlement Amount exceeds the total value of the claims approved by the Claims Administrator in accordance with paragraph 11, above, the Claim Value will be increased so that the total value of approved claims is equal to the Net Settlement Funds, but notwithstanding any of the foregoing, the Claim Value will not exceed \$3,000.00. - 18.
-Notwithstanding any other provision in this Distribution Protocol, if the distribution set out in paragraphs 15 and 16, above, would result in an unjust distribution of the Net Settlement Funds, Class Counsel will seek further directions from the Courts with respect to the distribution of the Net Settlement Funds. - 19.
+If the Net Settlement Amount exceeds the total value of the claims approved by the Claims Administrator in accordance with paragraph 11, above, the Claim Value will be increased so that the total value of approved claims is equal to the Net Settlement Funds, but notwithstanding any of the foregoing, the Claim Value will not exceed \$3,000.00. - 17.
+Notwithstanding any other provision in this Distribution Protocol, if the distribution set out in paragraphs 15 and 16, above, would result in an unjust distribution of the Net Settlement Funds, Class Counsel will seek further directions from the Courts with respect to the distribution of the Net Settlement Funds. - 18.
 The Claims Administrator shall process all claims in a cost-effective and timely manner, and in accordance with the terms of the Settlement Agreement, this Distribution Protocol, and orders of the Courts.